Last updated on

 The Best Free German Lessons for Beginners

 Most of the free courses you will find on the net also include German lessons for beginners but not all of them are suitable for absolute beginners.
 Many of them are too ambitious and skip the basics while instructions are only given in German.
 However, the majority of German learners will agree that for complete beginners it is important to find a course that has instructions in their native tongue or their second language such as English.
 From level A2 onwards they should be able to use lessons that are in German only.
 Some of the best free resources for learning basic German online (where the language of instruction is English) are:

 - German lessons with Eva is a great channel for all those who are looking for a painless approach to learning German language.
 A German teacher Eva will in 30 lessons (divided into three course units) help you get to grips with German pronunciation and grammar and will teach you the most important German phrases and words.

 - Deutsche Welle has developed German lessons for absolute beginners, in addition to courses and exercises for intermediate and advanced students.
-The course called Deutschtrainer, consisting of 10 video lessons with full transcript and explanation in English, is the most basic course.
+The course called Deutschtrainer, consisting of 100 video lessons with full transcript and explanation in English, is the most basic course.
 Each lesson can be downloaded either in MP3, MP4 or FLV format.
+Likewise, Nicos Weg A1 is an introductory German course for absolute beginners.
+It is followed by Nicos Weg A2 and the series ends with an intermediate course B1 for those who wish to advance their knowledge yet further.
+The beginner courses A1 and A2 consist of 18 lessons each and will teach you to ask simple questions and build sentences in simple past, present and future tense.